 Additional information relating to the Company is available on SEDAR at www.sedar.com.
-Financial information is contained in the Company's financial statements and management's discussion and analysis for the year ended December 31, 2020.
-In addition, a Shareholder may obtain copies of the Company's financial statements and management's discussion and analysis, by contacting the Company by mail at Suite 1100, 355 Burrard Street, Vancouver, BC V6C 2G8, or e-mail at info@p2gold.com.
+Financial information is contained in the Company's financial statements and MD&A for the year ended December 31, 2022.
+In addition, a Shareholder may obtain copies of the Company's financial statements and MD&A, by contacting the Company by mail at Suite 1100, 355 Burrard Street, Vancouver, BCV6C 2G8, or e-mail at info@p2gold.com.

-DATED this 9th day of April, 2021.
+DATED this 24th day of March, 2023.